ecarlini/personal-website/content/authors/admin/_index.md

   #  icon_pack: ai
   #  link: uploads/resume.pdf
   - icon: orcid
-    icon-pack: fab
+    icon-pack: ai
     link: https://orcid.org/my-orcid?orcid=0000-0003-3643-5404

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Hi!
-I am a researcher in computer science at the .... bla bla
+Hi, Emanuele here!
+I am a researcher in computer science at the [High Performance Computing laboratory](http://hpc.isti.cnr.it/) of the [Institute of Information Science and Technologies](https://www.isti.cnr.it) of the [National reserach Council of Italy (CNR)](https://www.cnr.it/en).
+My research focuses on decentralied approaches applied to application orchestration in Cloud-Edge platforms and graph analysis, but I am also tinkering on temporal community detection with GNNs.

+I am very active on European-funded project, currently busy with EDGELESS, and former Coordinator of the ACCORDION project (ended in 2023).

 {style="text-align: justify;"}